hsnyder/c-serpent/README.md

          this flag only lasts until the next file change (i.e. -f)

-    -i   the following argument is a filename, to be inlcuded before the next
+    -i   the following argument is a filename, to be included before the next
          file processed (for use with -P).

     -I   the following argument is a directory path, to be searched for any